UPPMAX/programming_formalisms_intro/doc/startup.md

 $ git config --global user.email <your GitHub-connected email address>
 $ git config --global core.editor nano
 ```
+or replace nano with another editor, like in Windows: ``notepad``
 Verify with:
 ```console
 $ git config --list
 ```
+- Also, test:
+- ``ssh -T git@github.com``

+- Output should be something like this:
+- ``Hi bclaremar!
+You've successfully authenticated, but GitHub does not provide shell access.``

 ## Cloning our Plane repository to local